andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 | member | 22 | 83933 |
 | member | 23 | 53746 |

++ The table illustrates clear trends in bicycle usage among casual and member users at different times of the day.
++ Between 3 PM and 6 PM, casual users tend to use the service more for fun or leisure, with the highest number of rides occurring at **5 PM (189,792 rides)**.
++ Their usage drops during late night and early morning hours, reaching its lowest point at 4 AM (5,709 rides), suggesting a preference for using bikes outside of work or commuting times.
++ For member users, peak usage occurs between 4 PM and 6 PM, with the highest number of rides at **5 PM (370,438 rides)**.
+They utilize the service for both commuting and non-commuting purposes throughout the day.
++ Similar to casual users, member users also experience a drop in usage during late night and early morning hours, with the lowest point at **3 AM (7,627 rides)**.
++ Casual users tend to enjoy riding bikes for leisure during the afternoon, while member users utilize them for both commuting and leisure.
+Both groups ride less during the late night and early morning hours.

 #### Hourly Average Ride Length (minutes)

 ```{r}